 A dental crown is a great solution to repair severely infected or damaged teeth.
 Crowns can even be used to hold a bridge that replaces a missing tooth.
 A crown offers several benefits.

 - A dental crown provides protection for the tooth it covers.
 If your tooth has been weakened by decay or damage, the crown allows you to keep your natural tooth and protects it from further damage.

 - Dental crowns are a long-lasting restorative option.
 With the right care, your crown should last 10-15 years or more before it needs replacement.

 - Placing a dental crown is a simple and well-understood procedure.
 There is an extremely small risk of failure or complication following the receipt of a tooth crown.

-What to Expect After Your Dental Crown Procedure
+What To Expect After Getting Dental Crowns

 - Avoid eating very hard or chewy foods while you have your temporary crown, as they can cause damage.
 Try chewing on the other side of your mouth.

 - After you receive your permanent crown, avoid sticky and hard foods for 24 hours after your dental visit.
 This will ensure the permanent cement has time to fully set and the crown does not become dislodged.